reading-stiener/Music-Object-Classification/README.md

 ## Reference

-I have heavily borrowed and modified code from the following references for this project
+I have borrowed and modified code from the following references for this project

-[Keras Documentation example for CNN](https://keras.io/examples/cifar10_cnn/) [DeepScores test repository](https://github.com/tuggeluk/DeepScoresExamples)
+[Keras Documentation example for CNN](https://keras.io/examples/cifar10_cnn/)

+[DeepScores test repository](https://github.com/tuggeluk/DeepScoresExamples)